Berkay-Cubuk/covid-19-raspberry-pi-counter/README.md

-# covid-19-raspberry-pi-counter
+# COVID-19 Raspberry Pi LCD Counter

-COVID-19 API based Raspberry Pi LCD Counter
+Create account on collect api and subscribe to covid-19 api and replace your api key in script.